Before I started blogging about food, lemons were lemons and oranges were oranges. Things are different now.

 I had, of course, been wondering all of these things myself, and since I just love making my favorite recipes healthier, I decided to make another version of the cake keeping all of your concerns in mind.
 This one uses high protein, gluten-free almond flour, pure maple syrup and organic coconut oil.
 It is gluten and dairy-free, and I think it’s pretty fantastic.

-My family loved this cake.
+My family loved this blood orange cardamom cake.
 I am being very honest when I tell you that they do not always enjoy my healthy baking endeavors, but they definitely enjoyed this one.

 The almond flour I used is not blanched: there are flecks of almond skin throughout.
 I see no reason why you can’t use the more widely available blanched almond flour in this recipe, though (just know that your cake may end up with a slightly different color and texture then mine).
 I added some ground cardamom because I love how it compliments the orange flavor, but you could use cinnamon instead.